oortcloud/meteorite/README.md

 Note that `mrt install` or `mrt` will _overwrite_ this link if you also have `foo` in your `smart.json` (which you probably will).
 This may change in the future.

+## Options

+Options can be passed at the very end of the command.

+### `--verbose`

+Log debug information to the console.

+Example: `mrt add crypto-sha1 --verbose`

 ## Deprecated commands

 As Meteorite now installs packages into the `packages/` directory, you can simply run `meteor` to start your app.
 You may need to run `mrt install` first.